Kimserey/Arche/doc.md

 ### Common - Domain

-First w need to define what a Page is, how it should be displayed and from where can it be accessed.
+First we need to define what a Page is, how it should be displayed and from where can it be accessed.

 ```
 type Page = {